Words: Hugh Kaye

 He was re-arrested in 1938, tortured and castrated before being released again.
 After being arrested for a third time, in 1943, he was sent to the concentration camp at Neuengamme in northern Germany as a political prisoner.

 An article in The Independent in 2001 reported: “Martin Gilbert's recent book, Never Again, purports to be ‘a comprehensive account of the holocaust.’
 Yet the fate of non-Jews merits only one two-page chapter and the mass murder of homosexuals is accorded a single sentence.”

 So, there you have it.
 Our “differentness” was all that was needed.
 It’s why no one seemed to have even considered hiding gay men from the clutches of the SS and the Gestapo.

-Not least of all in Germany, where the far-right Alternative for Germany party has enjoyed success, winning 92 seats in the Bundestag (the federal government) less than three years ago.
+Not least of all in Germany, where the far-right Alternative for Germany party has enjoyed success, winning 92 seats in the Bundestag (the federal government) less than five years ago.